Assassination of Reinhard Heydrich: Reprisals

 Hitler ordered an investigation and reprisals on the day of the assassination attempt, suggesting that Himmler send SS General Erich von dem Bach-Zelewski to Prague.
 According to Karl Hermann Frank's postwar testimony, Hitler knew Zelewski to be even harsher than Heydrich.
 Hitler favoured killing 10,000 politically unreliable Czechs, but after he consulted Himmler, the idea was dropped because Czech territory was an important industrial zone for the German military, and indiscriminate killing could reduce the productivity of the region.

 According to one estimate, 5,000 people were murdered in the reprisals.
-More than 13,000 people were arrested, including Jan Kubiš' girlfriend Anna Malinová, who died in the Mauthausen-Gusen concentration camp.
+More than 13,000 people were arrested, including Kubiš's girlfriend Anna Malinová, who died in the Mauthausen concentration camp.
 Adolf Opálka's aunt, Marie Opálková, was executed in the Mauthausen camp on 24 October 1942; his father Viktor Jarolím was also killed.

 Nazi intelligence falsely linked Heydrich's assassins to the village of Lidice.
 A Gestapo report suggested Lidice was the hiding place of the assassins, since several Czech army officers exiled in England were known to have come from there.
-On 9 June 1942, the Germans committed the Lidice massacre; 199 men were killed, 195 women were deported to Ravensbrück concentration camp, and 95 children taken prisoner.
+On 9 June 1942, the Germans committed the Lidice massacre; 199 men were killed, 195 women were deported to Ravensbrück concentration camp and 95 children taken prisoner.
 Of the children, 81 were later killed in gas vans at the Chełmno extermination camp, while eight were adopted by German families.
 The Czech village of Ležáky was also destroyed because a radio transmitter belonging to the Silver A team was found there.
-The men and women of Ležáky were murdered, both villages were burned, and the ruins of Lidice were levelled.
+The men and women of Ležáky were murdered, both villages were burned and the ruins of Lidice were levelled.